rboonzaijer/gitlab-docker/readme.md

 You will get a test-mail when it's completed (or an error if you did not change the 'test_email_to', of misconfigured your smtp settings).
 Note: the default user gets an email to confirm its account!

-Note: if you change your .env file, run `docker compose up -d` to recreate the container, then wait until the container is 'healthy' again ('docker ps')
+Note: if you change your .env file, run `docker compose up -d` to recreate the container, then wait until the container is 'healthy' again ( `docker ps --filter "name=gitlab"` )
 ```
 ./do_post_setup.sh
 ```